Azure/bicep-types-az/generated/cosmos-db/microsoft.documentdb/2015-04-08/types.md

 ## DatabaseAccountCreateUpdateProperties
 ### Properties
 * **capabilities**: [Capability](#capability)[]: List of Cosmos DB capabilities for the account
 * **connectorOffer**: 'Small': The cassandra connector offer type for the Cosmos DB database C* account.
-Possible values include: 'Small'
 * **consistencyPolicy**: [ConsistencyPolicy](#consistencypolicy): The consistency policy for the Cosmos DB database account.
 * **databaseAccountOfferType**: string (Required): The offer type for the database
 * **documentEndpoint**: string (ReadOnly): The connection endpoint for the Cosmos DB database account.